Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-where the last inequality holds for large enough $n$.
 This completes the proof of the lemma. \end{proof}

 After these preparations, we are now able to analyze the drop of the potential function $\Lambda$.
-The following results essentially show that after every $\Oh\big(\frac{1}{1-\lambda}\big)$ rounds, the potential $\Lambda$ drops exponentially.
-First we consider the case where the graph is sparse, i.e., the degree satisfies $d \leq \ce^{(\log n)^{1/2}}$ and after that we consider the dense case where $d > \ce^{(\log n)^{1/2}}$.
+First, we consider the case where the graph is sparse, i.e., the degree satisfies $d \leq \ce^{(\log n)^{1/2}}$, and after that, we consider the dense case, where $d > \ce^{(\log n)^{1/2}}$.